tmgthb/Autonomous-Agents/README.md

 ### Self-Recursive LLMs
 - LLMs can Self-Improve its own reasoning outputs using techniques such as [CoT](#cot), [Self-Consistency](#selfconsistency) and [In-Context Learning](#multitask) during Inference.
 - LLMs can Self-Improve its model weights with: [STaR](#star), where the LLM itself is fine-tuned using correct CoT reasoning.
+- [V-STaR](#vstar) improves the STaR-method by making it data efficient: by learning not only from correct, but as well incorrect solutions generated.
 - LMs [Recursively Self-Improving (RSI)](#stop) code with [STOP]#stop).
 Adam Kalai explains insights from this technique in this [lecture about STOP](#stopvideo).
 - [LLM Self-Improves its LLM](#restreact) by finetuning with its own synthetic data without human evaluation to imrove mathematical reasoning.